 Cost of Renewing Your Freight Broker Bond

-Last, but not least, the surety bonds agency you work with can also have a great impact on your renewal quote.
+Last, but not least, the surety bond agency you choose to work with can also have a great impact on your renewal quote.

 Choosing Your Surety Bonds Agency

-Surety bonds companies underwriting bonds don’t work directly with the public, so for you surety bond renewal you need to pick a surety bonds agency.
-This choice is not something to go idly about, as the right surety bonds agency will get you the lowest possible quote.
-If you have credit issues, the choice between one surety agency and another might be the difference between getting bonded or being refused a license.
+Surety bonds companies – the companies underwriting bonds – don’t work with the public directly.
+So, for you bond renewal you need to pick a surety bonds agency.
+Don’t underestimate this choice, as the right agency will get you the lowest possible quote.
+If you have credit issues, the choice between one agency and another might be the difference between getting bonded or being refused a license.

 So what to look for in an agency?
 As a rule of thumb, good surety bonds agencies work only with A-rated and T-listed bonding companies, which ensures your freight broker bond will always be accepted.
 It’s also important that your agency works with a variety of bonding companies.